 Road trip between Copenhagen and Stockholm

 Feel like flying down the E4, stretched across Sweden’s stunning west coast?
 Pretty idyllic, no?
-A road trip between Copenhagen and Stockholm can be wonderful, and also gives you the opportunity to stop in lovely towns along the way like Helsingborg.
+A road trip between Copenhagen and Stockholm can be wonderful, and also gives you the opportunity to stop in lovely spots along the way like Helsingborg, or the stunning Wanås Kunstpark.

 Without stops or major traffic, the journey is approximately seven – eight hours.
 But depending on the time of day, the traffic can get intense, especially as you cross the Öresund Bridge from Malmö to Copenhgaen.